spiffe/tornjak/docs/config-tornjak-server.md

 ## About Tornjak plugins

 Tornjak supports several different plugin types, each representing a different functionality.
-The diagram below shows how each of the plugins fit into the backend:
+The diagram below shows how each of the plugin types fit into the backend:

 ![tornjak backend plugin diagram](./rsrc/tornjak-backend-plugin-diagram.png)